CindykeTimeplus/docs/docs/functions.md

 :::info

 Please note, in Proton 1.3.27 or the earlier versions, SQL functions were case-sensitive and always in lower-case.
 Since 1.3.28, function names are case-insensitive.
-For example `count`, `COUNT` and `Count` work in the same way.
+For example `count`, `COUNT`, and `Count` work in the same way.
 SQL Keywords such as `SELECT` or `FROM` are case-insensitive too.
 In the rest of the documentation, we use function names in lower case for demonstration.

 :::